worthyontheweb/Project-CAD/docs/brief/readme.md

-## Breif
+## Brief
-Put any documents from you initial client-breifing in here.
+Put any documents from you initial client-briefing in here.